xpqz/dyalog-docs/language-reference-guide/docs/system-functions/nexists.md

-This function reports whether or not file and directories exist.
+This function reports whether or not files and directories exist.

 `Y` is a character vector or scalar containing a single file/directory name, or a vector of character vectors containing zero or more file/directory names.